Case Study: Control Room Furniture for Bristol Operations Centre

 In particular, from this one control room, over 200 road junctions are monitored, nearly 40 traffic and information signs around Bristol are managed, 46,500 welfare and telecare calls are handled every month and over 700 CCTV cameras are monitored.

-Thinking Space worked alongside the consultants, interior designers and building contractors employed by the council to develop five styles of console.
-Key working practices carried out by the different operator roles were identified, and each console type was custom designed to meet the current operations requirements but also have the flexibility to be adapted seamlessly to meet any future requirements.
+Thinking Space worked alongside the consultants, interior designers, and building contractors employed by the council to develop five console styles.
+Key working practices carried out by the different operator roles were identified, and each console type was custom-designed to meet the current operations requirements, but also to have the flexibility to be adapted seamlessly to meet any future requirements.
 Noise control within the open plan control room was a must, so the consoles needed to be grouped together within their individual areas of responsibility, with call handling and telecare consoles to be accommodated in a separate room.
-A large curved monitor support system was designed to enable the monitors to be inbuilt into a partition wall and be the focus of the room, where certain consoles needed to have sight of the CCTV display for monitoring purposes.
+A large curved monitor support system was designed to enable the monitors to be built into a partition wall and be the focus of the room, where certain consoles needed to have sight of the CCTV display for monitoring purposes.

-An extensive design process was undertaken to ensure the five types of console were designed for operators and equipment alike.
+An extensive design process was undertaken to ensure the five types of consoles were designed for operators and equipment alike.
 For ease, each design was named accordingly:

-These were designed to fit together in blocks of 3 creating a circular configuration, aiding communication between each operator.
-With 33 desks in total, 11 of these were height adjustable to allow for sit/stand working practices and to comply with DDA regulations.
+These were designed to fit together in blocks of three, creating a circular configuration to aid communication between each operator.
+With 33 desks in total, 11 were height-adjustable to allow for sit/stand working practices and to comply with DDA regulations.

 Concave technology desk

 This linear desk was designed with a dropped back to enable full visibility of the monitor wall.
-A total of 9 concave technology desks were designed, grouped in two curved rows, following the line of the monitor wall.
+A total of nine concave technology desks were designed, grouped in two curved rows following the line of the monitor wall.

-The operators stationed within the new facility have only but praise for their new working environment, with 63% of staff who were asked, stated that it was better than expected or excellent.
+The operators stationed within the new facility have only praise for their new working environment, with 63% of staff surveyed stating that it was better than expected or excellent.

-Said one, “Working from the Operations Centre has been very different – it’s a large space, with real daylight (and windows!).
-I perhaps expected it to be very noisy, but this wasn’t so – the space is bigger and the noise absorption acoustic panels seem to make a real difference”.
+One said, “Working from the Operations Centre has been very different – it’s a large space, with real daylight (and windows!).
+I perhaps expected it to be very noisy, but this wasn’t so – the space is bigger and the noise absorption acoustic panels seem to make a real difference.”

 Another commented, “Like everything, it’s taken a bit of getting used to, but having everything on one system has made work easier.
-The Centre itself is bright, with plenty of room, even the small details have been paid attention to.
-I didn’t really know what to expect with the move, until we came over for the visit.
-The way everything is set out, has made the work we do more efficient”.
+The Centre itself is bright, with plenty of room.
+Even the small details have been given attention.
+I didn’t really know what to expect with the move until we came over for the visit.
+The way everything is laid out has made the work we do more efficient.”Download Case Study

 “Working from the Operations Centre has been very different – it’s a large space, with real daylight (and windows!).
 I perhaps expected it to be very noisy, but this wasn’t so – the space is bigger and the noise absorption acoustic panels seem to make a real difference”.
 “Like everything, it’s taken a bit of getting used to, but having everything on one system has made work easier.
 The Centre itself is bright, with plenty of room, even the small details have been paid attention to.
 I didn’t really know what to expect with the move, until we came over for the visit.
 The way everything is set out, has made the work we do more efficient”.